juniorverli/trino-basic-auth/README.md

 ### 4. Generate the password file

-To create the password file password.db, execute the following commands.
-You can choose the password for the admin user after executing the commands:
+To create the password file `password.db`, execute the following commands.
+You can choose the password for the `admin` user after executing the commands:

 ```
 touch ./trino/extra-config/password.db